Srdcf/HAR/Unity/README.md

-this folder  contains the scripts where data is processed by a machine learning model.
-It utilizes Unity Barracuda for inference with a neural network model.
+This folder contains scripts for processing data through a machine learning model, leveraging Unity Barracuda for neural network inference.

 Technologies Used:
 Unity (C#) for real-time processing.